 Modern Vintage – Aged to Perfection

-“Personally, I think that with a Bill Nash Guitar you can truly have it all in one guitar”
+With a Bill Nash Guitar you can truly have it all in one guitar

 I’ve found that you can spend hours experimenting with the sounds and tonal variations of a Nash Guitar with just the single pickup, single coil E-Series.
 The three position switch offers numerous tonal options from the one pickup.
 And forget what you might think about the tinny thin sound of a traditional single coil bridge pickup Esquire.
 You get a big, full, articulated, beefy sound with the Lollar or Fralin that Bill Nash puts in his E Series guitars.
 These guitars are 100% American made and are a very good value.
 After you buy a Nash Guitar, you’ll find yourself thinning out the herd and relying more on this one instrument because it really can do it all!

 Bill Nash Provides a brief overview of the details and specs of Nash Guitars:

 “Our guitar bodies are made of Alder, or Swamp Ash.
 The bodies go through triage before production, to keep within our weight and resonance specs.
 Ugly, or clunky wood is rejected.
 Mahogany is used on 69 thinlines if ordered as such.